rivm-syso/SBooScripts/vignettes/Readme.md

 Overview documentation
 ================
-JQ
+JQ, VdR
 2023-08-22

-This document is used to track the testing and verification of vignettes.
 There are two types of vignettes.
 Vignettes in the “SBooScripts/vignettes” folder with chapter numbers describe processes in SimpleBox.
 Vignettes in “SBooscripts/vignettes/Development” are meant to support developers of SimpleBox and describe e.g. best practices for debugging.

-Please add any new vignette to the overview table below.
+This document is used to track the testing and verification of vignettes.Please add any new vignette to the overview table below.
 Indicate in the “Initial run” column whether an initial run of the script has been successfully performed, and whether it is thus ready for testing.
 The verification column can be used to indicate whether testing has been